aaronparker/nerdio-actions/tools/README.md

 ### Uninstall-CitrixAgents.ps1

 Uninstalls Citrix agents on a Windows virtual machine.
-This script queries the local system for installed Win32 software from Citrix Systems, Inc. and vast limits GmbH, determines the uninstall strings for each installed application and uninstalls the application.
+This script queries the local system for installed Win32 software from **Citrix Systems, Inc.** and **vast limits GmbH**, determines the uninstall strings for each installed application and uninstalls the application.
 Actions are logged to `C:\Windows\Logs\Uninstall-CitrixAgents`.

 ![](./img/citrix-installed.png)